 What to make of it

 It’s not about perfection; it’s about showing up.
 The Fox News opportunity challenged me on a deep level.
-But when the calls started coming in, along with orders like I’d never seen, I realized I’d done the right thing by saying yes.
+But when the calls started coming in, along with a volume of orders like I’d never seen, I realized I’d done the right thing by saying yes.
 Being an entrepreneur requires stepping out of your comfort zone—that’s often where the big rewards lie.

 There’s no growth without collaboration.
 At the time of Kevin and Michael’s email, Schmidt’s was growing quickly, thanks to my and Chris’s efforts and those of our small team.
 But we saw the benefit of bringing in strategic support.
 It’s hard for any entrepreneur to let go of control (or at least it was for me), but there comes a point when the benefit of welcoming new perspectives (whether through partnership, strategic hires, working with consultants, or whichever path is right for you) is more valuable than remaining closed off and protected by isolation.

 Don’t let fear of failure stop you in your tracks.
 Every decision I made came with the risk that it could be the wrong choice.
 While the thought wasn’t pleasant, I had to accept failure was possible and move forward anyway—there was no other way to grow.
-When I reflected on every step that had taken me to the next level so far, I realized each had required taking a risky leap, then trusting that I’d be able to figure things out.
+When I reflected on every step that had taken me to the next level, I realized each had required taking a risky leap, then trusting that I’d be able to figure things out.

 8. Be true to your intentions, flexible in your approach.